duminghui1985/dezoomcamp-climate-project/README.md

 *   **Advanced Transformation:** Using dbt to execute complex SQL logic:
     *   Unpivoting the population wide-table into a normalized long-table format.
     *   Aggregating monthly temperature records into annual averages.
-*   **Standardized Mapping** Implementing a robust ISO-3166 mapping strategy using dbt seeds to ensure country names match perfectly across all datasets.
+*   **Standardized Mapping:** Implementing a robust ISO-3166 mapping strategy using dbt seeds to ensure country names match perfectly across all datasets.
 *   **Data Warehouse Optimization:** Organizing the final data in BigQuery using "Partitioning" and "Clustering."
 This ensures the Looker Studio dashboard loads in under a second and keeps cloud costs low.
 <br><br>